novix-sa/Pyplan/docs/User Guide/Model.md

 ### Text
 The text node is intended for clarification of the calculation logic.
-Its properties includes:
-Size that can be adjusted when selecting.
-Z position You can configure its background and border properties , as well as it positionto help you design your desired layout.
-It is also useful to
+Its properties includes text Size that can be adjusted when selecting.
+Z position, bringing selection to front or sending it back.
+Text font type and size, and border and background color.

 ## Influence Diagram